ordina-jworks/ordina-jworks.github.io/_posts/2019-03-19-Kickstarter-Trajectory-2019-Light.md

 ## Java Language Features
 Java is a pretty popular language in the backend development world, and is our preferred backend language here at JWorks.
 That's why [Yannick De Turck](/author/yannick-de-turck) explained us the newest features of Java versions 7, 8, 9, 10 and 11.
-Java 11 is the newest LTS version, so it was important for us to get a detailed explanation about its newest changes and features.
+Java 8 is currently the mostly used Java version.
+[Yannick](/author/yannick-de-turck) prepared some exercises for us so we could focus on the newest Java 8 features (streams, optionals, ...).

 One of the most useful features that Java 10 introduced is the 'var' keyword.
 How great is it that you don't have to specify the type twice during the initialization of an object!?

+Java 11 is the newest LTS version, so it was important for us to get a detailed explanation about its newest changes and features.

 Other than that, there were a lot of extra useful features that will certainly be nice to have once we can use them.
 It was very entertaining to get a quick overview as to what is new, what is being removed or deprecated and what we can or should expect in the coming Java versions.